h-projects/gasbot/README.md

 ## Code

-The bot is written in Discord.JS and hosted on qlitch, if you see any buqs, please tell us in the [Support Server](https://discord.gg/AbUw9fh)!
+The bot is written in Discord.JS and hosted on Linux, if you see any buqs, please tell us in the [Support Server](https://discord.gg/AbUw9fh)!

 ## Commands